top of page

 Use these board games for speech therapy to work on pragmatic language, executive functioning, and much more - without the drama of having one winner or one loser.

 And while playing these games, I’m sure we’ve all had experiences with kids on our caseloads who cannot stand to lose at games.
 You know the ones who are eager to play games, but are extremely vigilant about monitoring if they are winning and will get upset as soon as they think they might lose?
-This dynamic is a normal part of development, and it can also persist for many kids who have difficulties with language, social communication, executive functioning and emotional regulation… essentially, many of the kids we work with!
+This dynamic is a normal part of development, and it can also persist for many kids who have difficulties with language, social communication, executive functioning, and emotional regulation… essentially, many of the kids we work with!

 Several years ago, I discovered collaborative board games and it was a... ahem... game changer.
 These games preserve all the things we like about using board games, such as providing opportunities to work on executive functioning and pragmatic language skills like negotiating, strategizing, comprehending and explaining rules, and sharing fun with others.
 But they also eliminate that winning and losing dynamic by creating a situation where we all win or lose together.
 This can really help our students who can feel like there is so much at stake in a game where they’re playing alone against others.